 The BCP is an MSP payment and the sharing between physicians and clinic owners should be based on your current agreement regarding overhead costs, unless you agree to an alternative arrangement.
 The PMA clearly states that the BCP is for physicians, and therefore clinic owners cannot automatically retain all of the BCP.

 No, the daily maximum is per physician per day across all locations or facilities.

 Billing claims should be resubmitted with the exact same details, but this time add the BCP Facility Number that was assigned to your office.
 The claims system will automatically debit off the original claim and process your resubmitted claim, and apply the BCP to applicable fees.
 For claims greater than 90 days, submission code A is required.
 The form can be found here.

-Doctors registered on August 1, 2021 or after are eligible to resubmit billing claims back to April 1, 2021.
+Doctors who register on August 1, 2022 or after are eligible to resubmit billing claims to receive retroactive BCP payment back to April 1, 2022.

 The Doctors Technology Office is consulting with the EMR vendor-community to gauge readiness for implementation.
 However, as there are 100+ Teleplan certified billing vendors, it is recommended that physicians follow up with their billing software company/EMR vendor for information regarding their specific software as soon as possible.

 No. Existing fields do not identify the physical location of the community-based office.
 After registration an office will be assigned a unique Facility Number.
 The new Facility Number is the best field for administering the BCP given the technical parameters of the Teleplan system.
 It is a “mandatory field” which means that every software provider is already required to have that field built into their product, although you may not see it right now.